caxefaizan/airflow_eks/Section8/Readme.md

 ```
 Copy the ARN for use in `values.yaml.j2`
 ## Enable TLS in the Airflow Build
-Add the following lines in `values.yaml.j2`
+Add the following lines in `values.yaml.j2` as annotations for the loadbalancer.
 ```
 ingress:
   enabled: true